hzq1995/UI-of-chatGPT-API/README.md

 ### Usage

-* Replace your secret key
+* Replace with your secret key
 * Run the script

 ### API key